The 6 Types of Social Proof: Understand and Choose

 - "3 of your LinkedIn contacts use this tool"

-AI can help: by analyzing the visitor's profile to display testimonials from similar people (same industry, same company size, same challenge).
+AI angle: analyze the visitor's profile to display testimonials from similar people — same industry, same company size, same challenge — and watch conversion lift significantly.

 6. Certification and Trust Badges